 If you’re a fan of peanut butter, you’ll love these easy and delicious 2 Ingredient PB Cookies!
 Made with just two simple ingredients, these cookies are perfect for a quick and satisfying sweet treat.
 Plus, they’re gluten-free and vegan-friendly!

 This peanut butter cookie recipe is a great base recipe for customizing to your liking.
 You can use other nut butter options instead of peanut butter, as long as they’re pure and don’t contain any added ingredients or stabilizers.
 You can also experiment with different toppings, such as cashews, hazelnuts, or even almonds.

 Peanut butter: Creamy, natural unsweetened peanut butter is the kind you want here.
-Be sure there are no extra ingredients (like oils, stabilizers, etc) that sometimes come in commercially prepared nut butters.
+Be sure there are no extra ingredients (like oils, stabilizers, etc.) that sometimes come in commercially prepared nut butter.

 Maple syrup: Using maple syrup gives the cookies a nice maple flavor along with the sweetness as well. **Do not use pancake syrup (like Aunt Jemima’s) in this recipe.

 Crushed peanuts (optional): It’s not imperative to the recipe that you use crushed peanuts in the cookies, but I love that little bit of extra nutty crunch.